-School closures or delays will be communicated via email and text message.
-You may also sign up to receive email and/or cell phone notifications with Flash Alert.
-Follow the link on the school website at www.horizonchristianschool.org.
+School closures or delays will be communicated via text message generated by Gradelink, Horizon's student information system.
 Local radio stations, 1340 AM and 104.5 FM, will carry all school schedule change announcements due to inclement weather or other emergencies by 6:30 AM when possible.
 An announcement will also be placed on the radio stations' message line by 6:30 AM for those who are unable to receive the radio announcement.
 Parents should call (541) 386-1336 to obtain this information.
+Closures and delays are also noted on Horizon's message line (541) 387-3200.
 We will take into consideration information from a number of sources including weather reports, existing conditions in the areas where Horizon students live, other school districts' decisions, etc. In the event school must be dismissed early, the school will make every attempt to contact parents to pick up their child.
 If the parent cannot be reached, the school will care for the student until the time for regular dismissal.